Were the Victoria’s Secret Models Not “Fat Enough” ?

 In 2021, Victoria’s Secret tried something new.
 They replaced the Angels with “The Collective,” a group of accomplished women focused on empowerment and advocacy.
 The line up included Priyanka Chopra Jonas, soccer player Megan Rapinoe, and other activists.
 The marketing talked about “genderless empowerment”, and inclusivity, merely ticking off boxes.

-Here’s the problem: Victoria’s Secret Angels were never about activism.
+But the problem with that was that Victoria’s Secret Angels were never about activism.
 The original Angels were thin, aspirational supermodels wearing giant wings and sky-high stilettos.
 They represented fantasy, not a political statement.
 The Collective focused on sports achievements and social causes, which completely missed the point of why people watched the show in the first place.
 Media outlets and journalists openly mocked the shift as inauthentic corporate pandering.
 The CEO made grand statements about taking the brand on a “new journey,” but the core audience—the people who actually bought the products—felt abandoned.

 When Brands Try Too Hard

-Here’s something companies keep forgetting: brands exist to sell products, not lead social movements.
+Something companies keep forgetting is that brands exist to sell products, not as a harbinger of social movements.
 Victoria’s Secret’s activist pivot destroyed three things at once.
 First, they lost their iconic fantasy status that made them special.
 Second, sales dropped year after year as customers left.
 Third, they pushed away the loyal fans who actually enjoyed the original shows and bought the lingerie.

 Marketing expert Camille Moore broke down exactly where Victoria’s Secret went wrong with four key points.
 They ignored the basic truth about their market—lingerie sells aspiration and fantasy, not empowerment speeches.
 They rejected their brand core by abandoning the “angel” fantasy that defined them.
 They catered to critics who never bought their products instead of listening to customers who did.
 And the sudden overnight change to activism felt desperate and fake.
 Long time fans who loved the fashion shows felt insulted, as if the brand was telling them their preferences were wrong.